theheking/babs-rna-seq/practical_overview/Week5_Alignment.md

 In order to analyze data with Kallisto we need several inputs:

-1) Trimmed and filtered FastQ files from the RNA-Seq experiment
+1. Trimmed and filtered FASTQ files
-2) A Reference transcriptome
-  This is a file that has the sequences for all the known expressed genes.
+2. **A Reference transcriptome**  This is a file that has the sequences for all the known expressed genes.
 Reference transcriptomes are usually available from repositories like Ensembl and NCBI.
 We will be using the human reference transcriptome.
 Unlike a genome, the transcriptome is only coding genes.